nitsbat/TextRecker/README.md

 # TextRecker
-TextRecker uses the basics of NLP (text mining) and supervised learning algorithm to predict the junk Emails.
+TextRecker uses the basics of Text Mining (NLP) and supervised learning algorithm to predict the junk Emails.